EveryDayLily® Cream Daylily

 Hemerocallis hybrid 'VER00112' Plant Patent #27,115Item #41478 USDA Hardiness Zone: 4 - 10

 AvailabilityAdd to Favorites

-Dwarf, colorful, hardy and re-blooming, and destined to be the star of the garden!
+Dwarf, colorful, hardy and reblooming, and destined to be the star of the garden!
 Creamy yellow flowers with ruffled edges arrive steadily from summer until fall.
 EveryDayLily varieties are offspring of popular Stella d'Oro, and even hardier.
-Perfect in perennial beds, massed to create a swale of color, or in patio containers.
-Herbaceous.
+Perfect in beds and borders, massed to create a swale of color, or in patio containers.
+An herbaceous perennial.

-- OverviewLight Needs:Partial to full sunWatering Needs:Best with regular water - weekly, or more often in extreme heat.Average Landscape Size:Foliage reaches 12 to 15 in. tall and wide; flower stalks rise above foliage.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Foliage reaches 12 to 15 in. tall and wide; flowers rise above foliage.